Skip to content

 python3 sample_langchain_integration.py

-Check the security audits Now go to Security Audits to check the prompts and response for the testuser.
+Check the PAIG Lens Access Audits Now go to PAIG Lens Access Audits to check the prompts and responses for the testuser.

 Code Breakup and explanation